dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Artist</span>

 **Directional lights** come uniformly from one direction.
-This is often used for simulating large, distant light sources such as the sun.
-By default, new scenes you create in Xenko contain a single directional light.
+They're often used for simulating large, distant light sources such as the sun, and cast shadows.
+By default, new scenes you create in Xenko contain a directional light.

 ![media/DirectionalLightOverview.png](media/DirectionalLightOverview.png)

-Game Studio shows directional lights with the following icon:
+The scene editor shows the position of directional lights with the following icon:

 ![media/DirectionalLight.png](media/DirectionalLight.png)